sitecoxyz/websitedev.xyz/source/_posts/2016-02-10-multiple-ssl-rails-apps-on-one-vps-with-docker.md

 ---
 layout: post
-title: "Multiple SSL Rails apps on one VPS with Docker"
+title: "Multiple SSL Rails apps on one VPS with Docker and Letsencrypt"
-permalink: multiple-ssl-rails-apps-on-one-vpn-with-docker
+permalink: multiple-ssl-rails-apps-on-one-vps-with-docker-letsencrypt
 date: 2016-02-10 12:47:53
 comments: true
 description: "Multiple SSL Rails apps on one Virtual Private Server with Docker"